hww/UnityTFSM/README.md

 # UnityTFSM

-This is demo project of the simple Finate State Machine aproach used in my last project.
-This is not complete code but just some of important parts which I want to share.
+The demo project of the Finite State Machine approach used in one of my projects.

 ![FSM Diagram](fsm_diagram.jpg)

 ### Events

-Event - _is method call with message container as an argument._ All message containers based on same class BaseEvent.
-The function declaration loks like:
+Event handler - _is method data container as an argument._ All message containers based on same class BaseEvent.
+The event handler declaration looks like:

 ```c#
 void OnEvent(object evt)